jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="cmd-disabletalent-description"></a>

 ### ✏ Description:
-Disable a for all players.
+Disable a talent for all players.
 Generally found in `<CTalent id="xxxx">`.
->Note: This only lock the selection of the talent.
-If the player already took the talent, it will not have any effect on the player.
+>Note: This only locks the talent selection.
+If a player has already taken the talent, it will not be affected.

 <a name="cmd-disabletalent-parameters"></a>